 Once you come up with such a set, you’ll have to do a bit of research to find out what your competitors’ KPIs are.
 A common way of getting that kind of information is through a STR Report that provides data on 67,000 hotels in 180 countries.

 With the necessary numbers, you can perform the competitive analysis.
-Note, that all the indexes described below can be calculated by a simple division or can be turned into a percentage by multiplying the result by 100.
-Besides, you can compare your metrics to the market average, to market leaders, or any specific hotel that you might have a rivalry with.
+Note that all the indexes described below can be calculated by a simple division or can be turned into a percentage by multiplying the result by 100.
+Besides, you can compare your metrics to the market average, to market leaders, or any specific hotel which you might have a rivalry with.

 MPI (Market Penetration Index)